 Once they are identified, have the child fill the circle with the emotions weighing the slices from most prominent to least prominent.
 Encourage them to use colors that might feel like they represent those feelings (e.g., red for anger).

 A fun idea for younger kids is the emoji plate game.
-Help your kiddos develop the vocabulary to talk about their emotions by making paper plates into emojis created with self-determined labels.
+Help children develop the vocabulary to talk about their emotions by making paper plates into emojis created with self-determined labels.
 For little ones, emotions such as anger, frustration, or disappointment can be hard feelings to process.
 Yet, it is important to help them to develop the vocabulary to express them positively.

-Training your Self-Awareness: 3 Courses
+Training Your Self-Awareness: 3 Courses